yusufessam22/dsml-portfolio/index.md

   <img src="images/flowtrack_cover-photo.png" alt="flowtrack_cover-photo" style="width: 50%; height: auto; margin-bottom: 20px;">
 </div>

-FlowTrack is an ongoing machine learning research initiative focused on predicting daily river streamflow across multiple rivers in Peninsular Malaysia.
-The study aims to address a critical research gap: identifying whether a single model can generalise well across different river systems.
+FlowTrack is a completed machine learning research project conducted under **Universiti Tenaga Nasional**, focused on forecasting daily river streamflow across multiple rivers in Peninsular Malaysia.
+The study addresses a critical research gap: whether a single model can generalise effectively across diverse river systems.

+The overall findings have been published in *Scientific Reports* by *Nature Portfolio* and can be accessed [here](https://www.nature.com/articles/s41598-022-07693-4).
+Due to confidentiality requirements, project code and raw data will not be shared, but key methodologies and results are summarised below.

-- **Objective:** Predict daily streamflow using historical streamflow data from 11 different rivers across Peninsular Malaysia
+- **Objective:** Forecast daily streamflow using historical streamflow data from 11 different rivers across Peninsular Malaysia

 - **Dataset:**
   - 11 univariate daily streamflow datasets sourced from the Malaysian Department of Irrigation and Drainage